osmandapp/docs/content/osmand/map/map-context-menu.md

 ### Nearby POIs/ Wikipedia

-[{% data variables.android-values.wiki_around %}](/osmand/plugins/wikipedia) displays nearby Wikipedia articles or Points of Interest with '{% data variables.android-values.shared_string_show_on_map %}' and '{% data variables.android-values.search_more %}' to display and search all other POI & wikipedia articles.
+These sections displays nearby Wikipedia articles or Points of Interest with '{% data variables.android-values.shared_string_show_on_map %}' and '{% data variables.android-values.search_more %}' to display and search all other POI & wikipedia articles.

 **Note**: [{% data variables.android-values.wiki_around %}](/osmand/plugins/wikipedia) will appear only if you previously downloaded special maps with Wikipedia articles for this area.